 I recently asked on our Instagram how you feel when accepting praise or compliments.
 Can you actually accept it?
 What emotions come up and where do they come from?
 More importantly, I think about whether my reluctance to receive praise is part of a bigger issue of self-image and keeping myself small.
-I'd love to hear what you think and your experiences.
+I'd love to hear what you think and listen to your experiences.

 For me it's really different whether the feedback comes in person and I am 'visible' when receiving kind words, or whether I can read them unobserved!

-Getting curious about where this comes from, my initial response is a general awkwardness and embarrassment at being told I'm good at something.
-Even writing those last four words make me feel uncomfortable, because I have it deeply ingrained in me that it's not okay to feel good about yourself and your work.
+Getting curious about where this uncomfortable feeling comes from, my initial response is a general awkwardness and embarrassment at being told I'm good at something.
+Even writing those last four words make me feel unesy, because I have it deeply ingrained in me that it's not okay to feel good about yourself and your work.
 (This isn't on a rational level, I'm talking about the uncontrollable gut reaction.)

-Some of this surely comes from being brought up in a British culture of 'staying humble' and being polite, self-depreciating and modest.
+Some of this surely comes from being brought up in a British culture of 'staying humble' and being polite, self-depreciating, and modest.
 Other elements feel more personal: I remember at school it being completely humiliating to have praise from the teacher.
-Even though I loved getting complimentary written comments and 'merits' in my books, I hated being singled out in class if I'd done something well.
-This was so extreme for me at secondary school that I would never put my hand up if I knew the answer, and often turned my face away to avoid being asked.
-I had such shame around receiving praise, and somewhat understandably, because there was such a culture of bullying around 'cleverness' or 'being a nerd' at my school.
+Even though I loved getting written comments and 'merits' in my books, I hated being singled out in class if I'd done something well.
+This was so true for me at secondary school that I would never put my hand up if I knew the answer, and often turned my face away to avoid being asked.
+I had such shame around receiving praise, and somewhat understandably because there was such a culture of bullying around 'cleverness' or 'being a nerd' at my school.
 I think this is a pretty common experience, unfortunately.

 Learning to make myself small and secretive in this way, in order to survive in my social world, must have had a lasting impact.
 Only when I got to sixth form and then undergrad was it safe to succeed.
 The nurturing environments I experienced there began to rebuild confidence, but there is still work to be done in re-wiring my belief that I will not be liked if I do too well.
 I wonder if anyone else is feeling the same?
 For me, this work starts to look like: